A sublimation printer with Polycrylic for Sublimation.

 2. Apply the first coat of polycrylic.
 Use the paintbrush to apply a thin and even coat of polyacrylic to the surface.
 Make sure to cover the entire area where you want to transfer the design.
 If you are using a spray or wipe-on polyacrylic, follow the instructions on the label.
 Let the polyacrylic dry for about an hour or until it is no longer tacky.

 3. Apply the second coat of polyacrylic.
 Use the 400-grit sandpaper to lightly sand the surface again.
-This will smooth out any bubbles or brush strokes and improve the second coat’s adhesion.
+This will smooth out bubbles or brush strokes and improve the second coat’s adhesion.
 Wipe off any residue with a damp cloth and let it dry completely.
 Apply another thin and even coat of polyacrylic to the surface and let it dry overnight or for at least 12 hours.

 4. Print and cut the design.
 Use your sublimation printer and paper to print the design you want to transfer.
 Make sure to mirror the image and adjust the settings according to the type and size of the paper.
 Use the scissors and ruler to cut out the design, leaving a small margin around the edges.